 Eligibility:

-- Members of federally recognized indigenous tribes who live in an approved area
+- Membership in a federally recognized indigenous tribe living in an approved area

-- Income under 125% of the federal poverty guidelines
+- Income that doesn’t exceed 150% of the federal poverty guidelines

 Funds may be used to repair and renovate existing homes or contribute to new housing costs.
 While grants don’t exclusively benefit people with disabilities, they do increase safe and accessible housing for Native Americans and Alaskans.

-Around 27% of U.S. veterans7 have a service-related disability.
-In sharp contrast, only 12% of civilian noninstitutionalized Americans live with a disability9.
+Around 27% of U.S. veterans have a service-related disability.
+In sharp contrast, only 12% of civilian noninstitutionalized Americans live with a disability.

-There are several nonprofits and federal services that work to provide accessibility aids for these veterans.
-The VA provides more than home loans, offering a Specially Adapted Housing Program with five housing grants for veterans and service members with service-related disabilities.
+Several nonprofits and federal services work to provide accessibility aids for these veterans.
+The Department of Veterans Affairs provides more than VA loans, offering a Specially Adapted Housing Program with five housing grants for veterans and service members with service-related disabilities.

 Specially Adapted Housing